zhlinup/Relay-FL/README.md

 ## Dependencies
-This package is written on Python 3 and Matlab.
+This package is written on Matlab and Python 3.
 It requires the following libraries:
 * Matlab and CVX
 * Python >= 3.5
 * torch